deadphill/agile-best-rate-charging/guides/octopus-agile.md

 ---

 ## 2. The Control Challenge: A Specific Problem to Overcome
 The primary hurdle in any energy automation project is determining how to physically trigger the "on/off" state of your appliances.
-For EV charging, you must decide how to bypass or integrate with the car’s charging function.
-Generally, there are only two paths to achieve this:
+For EV charging, there are only two paths:

-### Option A: Vehicle-Side Control (Integration)
+### Option A: Vehicle-Side Control (The Software Route)
-If your vehicle has a supported Home Assistant integration (such as Tesla, Kia Connect, or Hyundai Bluelink), you can send commands directly to the car to start or stop charging.
+If your car has a supported Home Assistant integration, you can control the charging session directly via the car's API.
-* **Pros:** No electrical modifications required.
-* **Cons:** Reliant on manufacturer cloud servers which can be unstable or have slow response times.

-### Option B: Charger-Side Control (Hardware Retrofit)
+### Option B: Charger-Side Control (Hardware Route)
 This involves controlling the power delivery at the wallbox.
-This is the most robust method for "dumb" or older chargers.
+This is the most robust method for "dumb" chargers.

 1.  **Modern Smart Chargers:** Use an integration if your charger supports it (e.g. Ohme, Zappi, or Wallbox).
 2.  **The Shelly Retrofit (Legacy Hardware):** If you have an older unit, such as a **Chargemaster**, you can retrofit a **Shelly 1** relay inside the unit.
     * **The Method:** By using the Shelly to interrupt the **Control Pilot (CP)** wire, you signal the car to pause or resume charging safely.
-This is much safer than cutting the main 32A power directly.
     * **Reference Guide:** A detailed walkthrough of this specific hardware hack can be found in this [Chargemaster Shelly Retrofit Guide](https://github.com/p-shane/chargemaster-shelly-mod).
+    * **Visual Guide:** For a visual demonstration, watch this video: [Building a Smart EV Charger with Shelly](https://www.youtube.com/watch?v=OSiaMJQIXbE).
-3.  **Busbar Contactor:** For a non-invasive approach, you can install a heavy-duty contactor in your fuse board to cut power to the entire circuit.
+3.  **Busbar Contactor:** You can install a heavy-duty contactor in your fuse board to cut power to the entire circuit.

-> **Visual Guide:** For a visual demonstration of how a hardware retrofit looks and functions in practice, watch this video: [Building a Smart EV Charger with Shelly](https://www.youtube.com/watch?v=OSiaMJQIXbE).

 ---

 ## 3. Software Organisation: The `templates.yaml` File
-To keep your configuration manageable, we avoid bloating the main `configuration.yaml` file by using a dedicated `templates.yaml` file for our logic.
+To keep your configuration manageable, we avoid bloating the main `configuration.yaml` file by using a dedicated `templates.yaml` file.

 ### Why do we do this?
-Imagine your Home Assistant `configuration.yaml` is the "main switchboard" for your entire house.
-If you put every single piece of code in there, it becomes a giant, messy "wall of text" that is hard to read and easy to break.
+Think of `configuration.yaml` as the **"Main Control Room"** of your house.
+If you put every piece of code in there, it becomes a giant, messy "wall of text."
+By using the **`!include`** command, we are essentially creating **"Chapters"**.
+This keeps your system clean and organised.

-By using the **`!include`** command, we are essentially creating "chapters" in a book.
-We tell Home Assistant to keep the main settings in one place, but to look in `templates.yaml` for our custom sensor logic.
-This makes it much easier to find and fix mistakes later.

 ### Setup Instructions

-1. **In `configuration.yaml`:** Find your main configuration file and add this single line.
-This tells Home Assistant to look for a separate file for all your templates:
+1. **In `configuration.yaml`:** Add this single line:
    `template: !include templates.yaml`

-2. **In `templates.yaml`:** Create this new file in the same folder and paste the code below.
-This sensor processes 336 data points from the API and provides a summarised 7-day outlook.
+2. **In `templates.yaml`:** Create this new file and paste the code below:

-{% raw %}
 ```yaml
 - sensor:
     - name: "Agile Forecast Summary"